troglobit/mg/README.md

 * Support for Ctrl-cursor + Ctrl-PgUp/PgDn like Emacs
 * Support for `M-x no-tab-mode` and `M-x version`
 * Support for opening gzipped text files in read-only mode

-¹) This project has been extensively tested on Debian GNU/Linux, Ubuntu, CentOS, Fedora, Alpine Linux, Solaris/Illumos based systems like OmniOS, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Apple macOS >= 10.10, Cygwin, MSYS2, as well as a few embedded Linux systems using musl libc and uClibc-ng.

 Merged, and continously tracked, clones: